Pixel 5 launch: Here's how to watch Google's big virtual event from home

 Google's new Chromecast streamer (code-named Sabrina) has also attracted a flurry of rumors.
 According to photo leaks, the device will come with a remote, a first for the Chromecast family.

 Google's virtual Launch Night In event will take place on Wednesday, Sept.
 30, streaming online at 11 a.m.
 PT (2 p.m.
 ET, 7 p.m.
 BST).
-The stream will likely be hosted on the company's YouTube channel, but we'll update this story when a link becomes available.
+The event will be hosted on a webpage set up by Google (which is currently streaming some interactive elevator music to entertain you while you wait -- check it out).
+The livestream will also be available on Google's YouTube channel.

 Discuss: Pixel 5 launch: Here's how to watch Google's big virtual event from home